 Here is a list of the must-visit places if you are looking to seriously shop or just go hunting for souvenirs in the famous streets of China.
 Take a look!

 1. Wangfujing Street

-This is Beijing’s foremost street market.
+Located Beijing, the best shopping city in China, this is the foremost street market here.
 Here you will find countless souvenir shops, eclectic food carts selling the most delicious Chinese cuisine, painting stores, and departmental stores.
 You can find anything from traditional Chinese herbs to modern amenities here.
 The evening market is especially interesting because you can locate movable carts that sell traditional Han as well as other Chinese food.
 This place is a must visit if you are looking for some serious shopping in China.

 What to buy: Food and souvenirs

 Location: Wangfujing Main Street, Dongcheng District, Beijing 100006, China

 Chengdu’s best market is located on the Chunxi Road, and it is certainly a place you must go to if you are visiting Sichuan or are looking for the best products to buy from China.
 The province has distinct traditions of its own and if you are looking to sample Chinese food that is not the kind you are used to, this is the place to go.
 Bronze statues at the head of the road where the market begins, reflect a lot about the time this place was constructed.